Dr Marlous Grijsen

 Dermatovenereologist

-Marlous Grijsen is a global health dermatologist, trained in the Netherlands and Tanzania, and a postdoc research fellow based at the Oxford Unit in Jakarta, Indonesia, since 2019.
-She holds a PhD in Medicine from the University of Amsterdam and is an honorary lecturer at the Faculty of Medicine, Public Health and Nursuing, University of Gadjah Mada (UGM) in Yogyakarta.
+Marlous Grijsen is a global health dermatologist, trained in the Netherlands and Tanzania, and a postdoc research fellow based at the Oxford University Clinical Research Unit Indonesia in Jakarta, Indonesia, since 2019.
+She holds a PhD in Medicine from the University of Amsterdam.

 Her research to date focusses on the epidemiology, immunopathogenesis, diagnosis and management of endemic neglected tropical skin diseases in rural impoverished communities in Indonesia.
 Dr Grijsen is a lead Investigator of an ongoing phase 2 randomized trial evaluating metformin as adjunctive therapy in multibacillary leprosy, funded by the Leprosy Research Initiative and the Turing Foundation.
 Dr Grijsen leads a field study to assess the burden of neglected tropical skin diseases on the Island of Sumba in eastern Indonesia.
 She has also established teledermatology services for remote health clinics in Sumba, using a model for low-cost smart phone teledermatology, that may permit broader access to specialized dermatological care.
 She has a special interest in adopting participatory action research and community engagement to reduce the stigma that is often associated with skin diseases in local communities.